joshwilsonvu/cookbook/src/data/recipes/ocr/moms-mantecaditos.md

 8. Cut cherries in half and place a piece in the center of each cookie.
 9. Bake for 25 minutes or until golden brown.

-## Arroz con Coco (Coconut Rice)

-**Ingredients:**
+---
+category: side dishes
+author: Mom
+ingredients:
   - 1 cup rice
   - 1/2 cup coconut milk
   - 1/2 cup sugar
   - 1/2 cup raisins
   - 1/4 teaspoon salt
   - 6 coarsely ground cinnamon sticks
   - Piece of ginger root
   - 1 coconut

-**Instructions:**
+---

 1. Soak rice in water for 2 hours to soften.
 2. Extract coconut milk by grinding the coconut pulp in a food processor, adding hot water to reach 6 cups of milk.